 The IMLS website is an important place to find information

-When you go to the website you will see a blue green bar on our home screen.
-Click on the button titled "Apply for a Grant."
+When you go to the website you will see a drop down menu for GRANTS on our home page.
+Click on the section titled "Apply for a Grant."
 This section of our website is for you.